 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clermont is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clermont is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Clermont who work in sales jobs (17.22%), office and administrative support (12.44%), and management occupations (11.48%).

-The education level of Clermont citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.87% of adults 25 and older in Clermont have a college degree.
+In terms of college education, Clermont is nearly on par with the US average for all cities of 21.84%: 17.87% of adults 25 and older in Clermont have a bachelor's degree or advanced degree.

 The per capita income in Clermont in 2022 was $44,240, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,960 for a family of four.
 However, Clermont contains both very wealthy and poor people as well.